ringcentral/ringcentral-api-docs/docs/oauth.md

 ## Implicit Grant Flow

 Implicit Grant flow is an authorization flow (OAuth 2.0) for browser based apps.
-If you are building a browser only app and do not have a serverside , Implicit Grant is the reccomended flow.
-Implicit grant ensures that your app enables your user to securely login and grant access to only those resources that they consent to and secures you app in a browser enviornment.
+If you are building a browser only app and do not have a serverside component , Implicit Grant is the reccomended flow.
+Implicit grant ensures that your app enables your user to securely login and grant access to only those resources that they consent to .
+Implicit grant secures your app in a browser enviornment.

 This 2-legged authorization flow used by RingCentral involves obtaining an access token from API server, and using the access token for making API calls.The general flow looks like this: